mjl-/mox/website/features/index.md

 configurable threshold.
 The reputation of words is based on their occurrence in historic junk/non-junk messages, as classified by the user.

+### Introbox

+An account can configure an Introbox for accepted messages from senders with no established reputation.
+This keeps messages from unknown correspondents separate while messages from known correspondents continue to arrive in their regular destination, typically Inbox.
+Introbox must be different from RejectsMailbox.

+Moving a message from Introbox to its originally intended mailbox marks the message as nonjunk and records a positive interaction for that destination.
+Future messages from the sender can then use this reputation and are delivered to their regular destination.
+Moving it to a junk mailbox records a negative interaction for the intended mailbox.
+This works through webmail, the web API, and IMAP clients.

 ### Delivery feedback

 When an incoming message is rejected for being junk, mox returns a temporary